Askay07/MYPROJECT1/README.md

 ## The Interstate Highway System,United States
 - The highway in Death Valley, California disappearing into the dis tance.
-- U.S. Interstate Highway System as really the most impressive building accomplishment of the United States of America.If you are driving   across America visiting the other wonders, you will use the extensive network of highways that connect every corner of the nation.It’s     impressive.
+- U.S. Interstate Highway System as really the most impressive building accomplishment of the United States of America.
+- If you are driving across America visiting the other wonders, you will use the extensive network of highways that connect every corner   of the nation.It’s impressive.
     To know more click [Link](https://www.history.com/topics/us-states/interstate-highway-system)
   ![image](https://photos.smugmug.com/photos/i-WrCkdL9/0/L/i-WrCkdL9-L.jpg)image source[url](https://photos.smugmug.com/photos/i-WrCkdL9/0/L/i-WrCkdL9-L.jpg)

 ## References